SteveRohrlack/CitySimCore/README.md

 ### Actors

 Actors are lightweight objects that advance the simluation state.
-They should, however, not contain any stateful information.
+They should, however, not contain any state themself.

 Actors are added to the simulation as needed.
 For example, you may not want to add the FireActor, responsible for starting fires, right away but later on when the player can handle such events - thus allowing a smoother learning curve for the player.

+Actors make use of the event system so they can react to certain situations.

 It is planned to implement numerous actors, for example:

+* **BudgetActor:** manages budget
-* BudgetActor
+* **ElectricityActor:** manages electricity
-* FireActor
+* **WaterActor:** manages water
-* CrimeActor
+* **FireActor:** manages fires
-* ZoneDevelopmentActor
+* **CrimeActor:** manages crimes
+* **ZoneDevelopmentActor:** manages zone development

+#### Budget

-Example: The "Budget" actor updates the currently available budget.
+The "Budget" actor updates the currently available budget.

+It subscribes to the "AddTile" and "RemoveTile" events of the CityMap.

+When adding or removing a tile to/from the TileLayer that contain cost, (are "Budgetable") they will be handled by this actor.

 It runs every 10 ticks and subtracts the current total ongoing cost from the budget and adds collected taxes to it.

+#### Electricity

+The "Electricity" actor manages the current state of production and consumption of electricity.

+It subscribes to the "AddTile" and "RemoveTile" events of the CityMap.

+When adding or removing a tile to/from the TileLayer that produce or consume ressources (are "RessourceProducing" or "RessourceConsuming"), they will be handled by this actor.

 ## Progress

 I'm currently extending the data model for non-map related statistics.
-Also, the "Actor" api is beeing created and tested by implementing simple examples.
+Also, the "Actor" api is beeing created and tested by implementing actors.

 ## setup